vmware-csa-team/AppDefense-Quick-Start-Guide/workshop/2018-09-24-workshop-manual.md

 Below are a list of the URLs realated to Protected Mode that you may find useful:

-Moving to Protected Mode by Paige Clapper <https://www.youtube.com/watch?v=cssrfaDrPpY>
+Moving to Protected Mode by Paige Schmidt <https://www.youtube.com/watch?v=cssrfaDrPpY>